rundeck/docs/docs/manual/projects/resource-model-sources/aws.md

 ::: warning Note
 If using Rundeck Community, first download the plugin JAR from the [Github repository](https://github.com/rundeck-plugins/rundeck-ec2-nodes-plugin/releases).
 Copy the plugin file _rundeck-ec2-nodes-plugin-X.Y.jar_ into your `$RDECK_BASE/libext` directory.
 The plugin contains all of the required dependencies.
 :::

 1. Navigate to **Project Settings** -> **Edit Nodes** and select the **Sources** tab.
-2. Click on **Add a new Node Source** and select **AWS EC2 Resources**.
+1. Click on **Add a new Node Source** and select **AWS EC2 Resources**.
-3. Provide AWS Credentials into the **Access Key** and **Secret Key** fields.
+1. Provide AWS Credentials into the **Access Key** and **Secret Key** fields.
 The only permissions required for the credentials is `ec2:DescribeInstances`
-4. To specify the region (or multiple regions) to integrate with, fill in the **Endpoint** field with the associated regional endpoint.
+1. To specify the region (or multiple regions) to integrate with, fill in the **Endpoint** field with the associated regional endpoint.
 All endpoints are of the syntax **https:ec2.aws-region.amazonaws.com**.
 For example, the **us-west-1** endpoint is **`https://ec2.us-west-1.amazonaws.com`**.
 See below for defining multiple regions.
-5. Toggle **Only Running Instances** to determine whether both Running and Stopped instances should be retrieved, or just Running instances.
+1. Toggle **Only Running Instances** to determine whether both Running and Stopped instances should be retrieved, or just Running instances.
-6. Click **Save** on the Node Source and then click **Save** again on the Sources configuration page.
+1. Click **Save** on the Node Source and then click **Save** again on the Sources configuration page.

 ::: tip
-If self-hosting Rundeck in AWS and an IAM Role is assigned to the infrastructure that Rundeck is running on, then you do not need to fill in the **Access Key** and **Secret Key** fields.
+If self-hosting in AWS and an IAM Role is assigned to the infrastructure that your server is running on, then you do not need to fill in the **Access Key** and **Secret Key** fields.
 :::

 ### Advanced Configuration Options